 If the Reverse Stock Split is implemented, the number of shares of common stock subject to outstanding options, restricted stock unit awards and other equity awards issued by the Company, and the number of shares reserved for future issuance and all other share limits, under the Company's 2015 Equity Incentive Plan, 2018 Equity Incentive Plan, 2018 Employee Stock Purchase Plan and 2022 Inducement Plan, will be reduced by the same ratio as the reduction in the outstanding shares, in each case rounded down to the nearest whole share.
 Correspondingly, the exercise price for individual outstanding options, on a per share basis, will be proportionally increased (the aggregate exercise price for all outstanding options will be unaffected, except for the rounding described below, but following the Reverse Stock Split such exercise price will apply to a reduced number of shares), in each case rounded up to the nearest cent.
 As of April 1, 2024, there were outstanding stock options to purchase an aggregate of 15,591,171 shares of common stock, at a weighted average exercise price of \$2.27 per share.
-Assuming, for example, a 1-for-10 Reverse Stock Split, the number of shares covered by outstanding options will be increased by ten times the current exercise price, rounded up to the nearest cent.
+Assuming, for example, a 1-for-10 Reverse Stock Split, the number of shares covered by outstanding options will be reduced to one-tenth the number currently issuable, and the exercise price of outstanding options will be increased by ten times the current exercise price, rounded up to the nearest cent.
 In addition, the number of shares of our common stock we could offer in our at-the-market offering will be reduced by the same ratio as the reduction in the outstanding shares such that fewer shares would be available for sale in such offering.